 The Graduation Fee is a non-refundable fee charged to all students who apply to graduate regardless of intention to participate in commencement.
 Students pay a graduation fee only once per degree program.
-The graduation fee does not cover all expenses related to graduation and commencement; it does cover expenses related to:
+The graduation fee does not cover all expenses related to graduation and commencement.
+It supports expenses related to:

-- Processing-checking degree requirements, preparing commencement publications, organizing commencement ceremonies, printing diplomas, calculating scholastic honors for undergraduate students. - Supplies-diplomas, diploma covers, commencement regalia, postage to mail diplomas. - Commencement Ceremony-speakers, music, wages associated with setup and cleanup of the venue and receptions.
+- Processing expense incurred by the University including verifying graduation eligibility, preparing commencement publications, organizing commencement ceremonies, printing diplomas, and calculating scholastic honors for undergraduate students. - Supplies purchased to support graduation including, but not limited to; diplomas, diploma covers, postage to mail diplomas, and commencement regalia. - Commencement Ceremony expenses incurred by the University including speakers, music, wages associated with setup and cleanup of the venue, and receptions.

-Additional questions about Baker University fees and tuition may be addressed to businessoffice@bakeru.edu.
+Additional questions about Baker University fees and tuition may be addressed with the Business Office.

-NON-PAYMENT OF FEES
+NON-PAYMENT OF FEES/TUITION